 He has a BA degree with concentration in sculpture from Hampshire College, and has also attended the School of the Museum of Fine Arts, Boston for the academic year of 1977-78, and night classes in the 1980's.

-Tom has been married for 25 years and has two children, currently in college.
+Tom has been married for 30 years and has two adult children.
 His avocations include playing music, kayaking and the outdoors.